pavanpreet-gandhi/rl-llm/README.md

 ## Overview

-This repository explores the interplay between **reasoning**, **grounding**, and **reinforcement learning** in Large Language Models (LLMs).
+This repository explores the interplay between **reasoning**, **grounding**, and **reinforcement learning** in LLM-based agents.
 We investigate whether prompting LLM agents to *reason before action selection* improves sample efficiency and generalization during online reinforcement learning in BabyAI-Text environments.

 Our approach enables language models to generate actions token-by-token in text-based environments, applying reinforcement learning in a nested fashion to improve performance - a more direct approach than previous methods that compute relative probabilities for each action.